QasimSalemm/JazzCash-Payment-Gate-Way-in-.NET-4.8/README.md

 # SampleMWALLETOTCHPCMVC
-This is a sample project of JazzCash Payment integration in .net 4.8.
+Sample Project: JazzCash Payment Integration in .NET 4.8

-1st thing is Read commonts on code and fullfill requirements. if you find System Error or code 199 this issuse is related to merchant account if you have any query feel free to ask.
+Review Comments: Check the comments in the code and complete any required tasks.
+Error Handling: If you encounter "System Error" or error code 199, it’s related to the merchant account.
+Questions?: Feel free to ask if you have any questions.